Environment Protection and Biodiversity Conservation Act 1999

 The Environment Protection and Biodiversity Conservation Act 1999 (Cth) is an Act of the Parliament of Australia that provides a framework for protection of the Australian environment, including its biodiversity and its natural and culturally significant places.
-Enacted on 17 July 2000, it established a range of processes to help protect and promote the recovery of threatened species and ecological communities, and preserve significant places from decline.
-The Act is as of September 2024 administered by the Department of Agriculture, Water and the Environment.
+Enacted on 16 July 2000, it established a range of processes to help protect and promote the recovery of threatened species and ecological communities, and preserve significant places from decline.
+The Act is as of September 2024 administered by the Department of Climate Change, Energy, the Environment and Water.
 Lists of threatened species are drawn up under the Act, and these lists, the primary reference to threatened species in Australia, are available online through the Species Profile and Threats Database (SPRAT).

 As an Act of the Australian Parliament, it relies for its constitutional validity upon the legislative powers of the Parliament granted by the Australian Constitution, and key provisions of the Act are largely based on a number of international, multilateral or bilateral treaties.
 A number of reviews, audits and assessments of the Act have found the Act deeply flawed and thus not providing adequate environmental protection.